 Never very good at expectation, I hated feeling like I didn’t measure up, and as is so often the case for young women who blossom too early, (according to whom, I wonder?)
 I never felt like I fitted in.
-I absorbed the words said about me, the bullying and criticism, the insecurities of other foisted upon me to keep the fear at bay in them, and lost myself.
+I absorbed the words said about me, the bullying and criticism, the insecurities of others foisted upon me to keep the fear at bay in themselves, and lost myself.
 The wild-haired girl who galloped bareback over hill and down dale was buried by conformity to a meeker, shallower girlhood, one for whom the word “supposed” became a straight-jacket.

-I slogged through my school years laboring under the weight of an identity I hated, the belief that I was unacceptable to my peers, unloved (or unlovable) my family, pervaded my world until I found myself at the brink of a life wasted.
+I slogged through my school years laboring under the weight of an identity I hated, the belief that I was unacceptable to my peers and unloved (or unlovable) by my family, pervaded my worldview until I found myself at the brink of a life wasted.
 My gap year (a British convention whereby after graduation, young people take a year out between school and university to explore the world, serve others and hopefully, grow up a little) was a revelation.
 I spent it in Brazil, teaching and traveling and discovering myself outside of the context of my family name.
 I was, for the very first time in my life, not someone’s daughter, or sister or cousin.
 I suffered no comparison, labored under no expectations and encountered in myself a young woman whom I actually liked!
 This made homecoming all the more painful, the old clothes didn’t fit, the shoes were uncomfortably restrictive and I didn’t know how to squash my rediscovered personality into my old life.
 No-one else had changed, but somehow I had begun to discover that the straight-jacket was really made up of fragile post-it notes, stuck on me by others, and, devastatingly often, by myself.
 I had shed so many that I no longer blended in and it was scary, as freedom often is.

 The promise of continued freedom at University was for a while, at least, enticing.
-But, even though, the school-days names had finally stopped following me, even though I was, momentarily free from the family Name; the hedonistic culture of university life pushed in on me.
+But, even though the school-days names had finally stopped following me, even though I was, momentarily, free from the family Name; the hedonistic culture of university life pushed in on me.
 Since I didn’t feel like I fit in anyway, I decided to reinvent myself as a “bad girl”.
 Let’s be clear, my expression of “bad” was pretty tame, and since I was still the very definition of posh and well brought up, even a bad girl had standards!
 I was still broken, however, and looking for confidence and approval in all the wrong places.
 I took up with all the wrong people and tried to attain the world’s version of “cool”, “sexy” or “beautiful”.
 Six months passed in a blur of caffeine, booze, parties and lectures I have zero recollection of.
 When I returned to Oxford after Christmas, I found myself home-less, broken-hearted and friendless, with a serious marijuana and alcohol problem, and desperately praying that second pink line didn’t appear and lead to a trip to the nearest clinic…